dgazzoni/pio-STM32F4DISCOVERY-template/README.md

-This is a template project for the STM32F4DISCOVERY board using PlatformIO, with some built-in helper functions to use printf() using SWO and for measuring cycle counts.
+This is a template project for the STM32F4DISCOVERY board using PlatformIO, with some built-in helper functions to have printf() output over SWO and for measuring cycle counts.
 The clock is initialized at 24 MHz and the ART accelerator is disabled to achieve deterministic execution times.